steveworld/search/search-mr/README.md

                          morphline-id option is  ommitted  the first (i.e. top-most) morphline  within  the  config  file is used.
-Example: morphline1 --solr-home-dir DIR    Relative  or  absolute  path   to   a  local  dir containing  Solr  conf/  dir  and  in  particular conf/solrconfig.xml  and  optionally   also  lib/
-                         dir.
-This directory will  be  uploaded to each MR task.
-Example: src/test/resources/solr/minimr --update-conflict-resolver FQCN
+Example: morphline1 --update-conflict-resolver FQCN
                          Fully qualified class name  of  a Java class that implements the  UpdateConflictResolver interface.